-In the Foundation Stage, our youngest artists embark on a creative journey of Expressive Arts and Design through topics which are defined by the interests and experiences of the children.
-They will be encouraged to use their imagination by dismantling, combining and discarding ideas and materials, experimenting and imitating, to develop their own ideas and produce their own unique pieces of work, both indoors and out, the messier, the better!
+In the Foundation Stage, our youngest artists embark on a creative journey of Expressive Arts and Design through topics that are defined by the interests and experiences of the children.
+They will be encouraged to use their imagination by dismantling, combining and discarding ideas and materials, experimenting and imitating, to develop their own ideas and produce their own unique pieces of work, both indoors and out- the messier, the better!
 They will talk about what they have produced, what they like and how they can make it better.
-They also begin to learn about the ways in which paintings and drawings can capture feelings.
+They also begin to learn about how paintings and drawings can capture feelings.

-Starting with the subject content outlined in the National Curriculum Programme of Study, we have developed a curriculum map which ensures coverage and progression across the key stages.
-Foundation subjects are taught in 2-week blocks.
+Starting with the subject content outlined in the National Curriculum Programme of Study, we have developed a curriculum map that ensures coverage and progression across the key stages.
+Foundation subjects are taught in blocks.
 In this way the children can engage and become fully immersed in the topic, making it easier to remember what is being taught and thus embed key learning, vocabulary, knowledge and skills.
-In our medium-term plans, taken from the Plan Bee Scheme, we set out the learning objectives for each lesson, identifying engaging activities and resources which will be used to achieve them.
+In our medium-term plans, developed using ideas from the Plan Bee Scheme and Access Art, we set out the learning objectives for each lesson, identifying engaging activities and resources which will be used to achieve them.
 Each Art lesson will begin by revisiting and consolidating previous learning, ensuring a firm foundation upon which to build.
-To encourage individual flair and imagination, we set a creative task which each child can access and complete at their own level.
+We enjoy a range of sketchbook activities to refresh our skills and knowledge, as well as experimenting with new mediums and techniques.
+We take pride in the ownership of these sketchbooks, which show our progress as well as the products we create.
+To encourage individual flair and imagination, we set a creative task that each child can access and complete at their own level.
 Under skilful guidance, clear explanations, modelling, and scaffolding of learning the children become successful, happy learners.

 We use a variety of ways to assess attainment in Art.
-Activities are differentiated by outcome.
+Activities are differentiated by outcome, but carefully scaffolded to enable success for all learners.
 Every child can access and complete all creative tasks set at their own level of ability.
-We encourage the children to talk - in pairs, small groups or through class discussion, to share ideas, experiences or suggestions, and comments are noted.
-The children’s Art journals reflect their own artistic journey and are a constant reminder of previous learning.
+We encourage the children to talk - in Chatter Buddies, small groups or through class discussion, to share ideas, experiences or suggestions, and comments are noted.
+The children’s sketchbooks reflect their own artistic journey and are a constant reminder of previous learning.
 We also collect photographic evidence.
-We revisit previous topics to assess if the children have remembered previous learning some time later.
-Our walls become our own art gallery, where the beautiful art work of all children is exhibited!
+We revisit previous topics to assess if the children have remembered previous learning sometime later.
+Our walls become our own art gallery, where the beautiful artwork of all children is exhibited!

-Monitoring in Art includes work book scrutinies, lesson observations and/or learning walks, pupil voice interviews / questionnaires in order to ascertain correct curriculum coverage, the quality of teaching and learning as well as the children’s attitudes to learning Art.
+Monitoring in Art includes workbook scrutinies, lesson observations and/or learning walks, pupil voice interviews/questionnaires to ascertain correct curriculum coverage, the quality of teaching and learning as well as the children’s attitudes to learning Art.
 This information is then used to inform further curriculum developments and provision is adapted accordingly.